Why Do We Pay Taxes?

 Once the House approves it, the bill goes to the U.S. Senate Finance Committee.
 It holds its own hearings.
 It then writes its own legislation that it submits to the full Senate.
 If the Senate agrees with the House bill, it sends it to the president for signature.

 More often, the Senate comes up with its own version.
-That's because the House and the Senate have their own agendas.
+The House and the Senate have their own agendas.
 The Senate sends its version back to the House.
 If the House disagrees, it forms a Conference Committee to iron out the differences.
 That final version is sent to the president for signature.
 By then, it may have become a completely different bill.

 The entire process is one giant negotiation between elected officials from different states and parties.
 Various industry lobbyists are also influential.
 Special and general interest groups also weigh in.